monthly awc zoom meeting

 It's that time of year to apply for those treasured 2023 River Permits, and most can be found at the Recreation.gov PERMIT LOTTERY to gain access to some wonderful rivers.

-Please join us in person in Albuquerque, (or via Zoom link below) to hear a short PowerPoint presentation about the river options/requirements, chime in to tell us about your experiences with these rivers, and also converse to get the momentum rolling for some epic trip planning.
+Please join us in person in Albuquerque, (or via Zoom) to hear a short PowerPoint presentation about the river options/requirements, chime in to tell us about your experiences with these rivers and also converse to get the momentum rolling for some epic trip planning.

 AWC Holiday Party